There are separate procedures to:

 At first, someone who has not been involved with your original case will look fairly at your case.
 Where possible, they will be at a more senior level than the original case worker.
-We consider:

 - complaints about the standard of service experienced